samesoul/PageRank/README.md

 # PageRank
 Implementation of simple search engine for the website https://www.lawfareblog.com.
-CSCI145: Data Mining Assignment.
+Coursework for CSCI145: Data Mining.

 ## Task 1: Power Method
 **Part 1**: For my implementation on the `small.csv.gz` graph, I get the following output: